Lean Manufacturing: Commonly Asked Questions

-In reality, the methodologies used in lean manufacturing can actually be applied to just about any industry.
+In reality, the methodologies used in Lean manufacturing can actually be applied to just about any industry.
 There are many medical facilities, for example, that also use the concepts.
 Offices can put them to good use as well.
-Virtually any company can benefit from having a good understanding of the lean strategies.
+Virtually any company can benefit from having a good understanding of lean strategies and logistics.

 If you are just starting out with lean manufacturing in your facility you can expect it to take at least a few months to get everyone trained and up to speed with how the methodology works.
 Beyond the initial training, however, the actual lean manufacturing strategies will continue to grow and change indefinitely.

 This is one of the most important things to keep in mind when thinking about lean manufacturing.
 It is a process improvement strategy that is meant to be used to constantly find waste and remove it from the facility.

 Whenever discussing lean manufacturing you will hear a lot about waste, which can sometimes be confusing.
 This is not referring to normal ‘trash’ or physical waste from the facility (though that can be one type of waste).
 Instead, waste is anything that is done that is not contributing to the bottom line of the facility in some way.
 The following are some of the different types of waste that can be reduced or eliminated using lean manufacturing strategies:

 - Complexity – Work should be done in the simplest way possible.
 Any added complexity will result in wasted time and effort through training, mistakes and other issues.

 - Motion – If people or machines are making unnecessary movements; that is a form of waste.
 For example, if an employee needs to walk a part across the facility to have something done, then bring it right back, this is a form of wasted motion.